JDetmar/NLog.Extensions.AzureStorage/src/NLog.Extensions.AzureEventHub/README.md

 _clientIdentity_ - Alternative to ConnectionString.
 Used together with ServiceUri.
 Input for DefaultAzureCredential as ManagedIdentityClientId.

+_sharedAccessSignature_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for AzureSasCredential

+_accountName_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for AzureNamedKeyCredential-AccountName

+_accessKey_ - Alternative to ConnectionString.
+Used together with ServiceUri.
+Input for AzureNamedKeyCredential-AccessKey

 ### Batching Policy

 _maxBatchSizeBytes_ - Max size of a single batch in bytes [Integer](https://github.com/NLog/NLog/wiki/Data-types) (Default=1024*1024)